w3f/polkadot-wiki/docs/learn/learn-account-balances.md

   redeemable balance is 0.1 KSM.
-- The **locked** balance indicates the number of frozen tokens for on-chain participation to staking and democracy or for vested transfers. **Locks do not stack**, which means that if you have different locks the total locked balance is not the addition of all single locks.
+- The **locked** balance indicates the number of frozen tokens for on-chain participation to staking and democracy or for vested transfers. **Locks do not stack**, which means that if you have different locks, the total locked balance is not the addition of the individual locks.
 Instead, **the biggest lock decides the total locked balance**.
 In the example, the locked balance is 0.55 KSM because the biggest lock is on democracy (0.55 KSM).
 - The **reserved** balance indicates the number of frozen tokens for on-chain activity other than